 The benchmark is the Russell 2000® Growth Index, defined as an unmanaged, capitalization weighted index of those Russell 2,000 companies with higher price-to-book ratios and higher forecasted growth values.
 Index returns include dividends and/or interest income and do not reflect fees or expenses.
 In addition, unlike the composite, which periodically maintains a cash position, the Russell 2000® Growth Index is fully invested.
 Investors cannot directly invest in an index.

-Attribution information is as of 9/30/2021 in an account of a client that Hood River believes to be representative of the Small-Cap Growth accounts Hood River manages.
+Sector attribution information is as of 9/30/2022 in an account of a client that Hood River believes to be representative of the Small-Cap Growth accounts Hood River manages.
 Clients of Hood River managed with different investment objectives or restrictions may have different sector performance and daily beta than those listed.
-Information is provided for supplemental purposes only.
+Information is provided as supplemental to the Small-Cap Growth GIPS® Composite Report.
+A Small-Cap Growth GIPS® Composite Report is available upon request by contacting Hood River directly at 561-484-5699 or via email at [email protected]..
 Past performance is no guarantee of future results.
 Not FDIC insured, no bank guarantee, may lose value.